Stop fraudsters

 Act on a confirmed match

-A real full-hash match returns the metadata that other members reported — severity, category, timestamp — for your team to enforce policy on.
+On a confirmed match, you get the metadata other members reported — severity, category, timestamp — to enforce on.

 report = full[h] block(user, report)